-- (a) Developer's fees shall be the lesser of \$10,500 per unit or \$800,000 (the maximum for projects with tax-exempt bonds is \$1,500,000).
-In addition, a maximum developer's fee of four percent (4%) is allowed on the acquisition cost of buildings (not including land value/cost) unless (i) there is an identity of interest between the seller and one or more Principal(s) or (ii) the award is under Section II(A). - (b) Builder's general requirements shall be limited to six percent (6%) of hard costs. - (c) Builder's profit and overhead shall be limited to ten percent (10%) (8% profit, 2% overhead) of total hard costs, including general requirements.
+- (a) Developer fees for new construction projects shall be the lesser of \$10,500 per unit or \$800,000 (the maximum for projects with tax-exempt bonds is \$1,500,000). - (b) Developer fees for rehabilitation projects shall be the greater of \$7,500 per unit or twenty five percent (25%) of the PDC description line item for rehabilitation (line 4), but in no event will exceed \$800,000 (the maximum for projects with tax-exempt bonds is \$1,500,000). - (c) Builder's general requirements shall be limited to six percent (6%) of hard costs. - (d) Builder's profit and overhead shall be limited to ten percent (10%) (8% profit, 2% overhead) of total hard costs, including general requirements. - (e) Where an identity of interest exists between the owner and builder, the builder's profit and overhead shall be limited to eight percent (8%) (6% profit, 2% overhead).

+8. CONSULTING FEES

+The total amount of any consulting fees and developer fees shall be no more than the maximum developer fee allowed to that project.

+9. ARCHITECTS' FEES

+The architects' fees, including design and inspection fees, shall be limited to three percent (3%) of the total hard costs plus general requirements, overhead, profit and construction contingency (total of lines 2 through 10 on the PDC description).

+10. INVESTOR SERVICES FEES

+Investor services fees must be paid from net cash flow and not be calculated into the minimum debt coverage ratio.

+11. PROJECT CONTINGENCY FUNDING

-- (d) Where an identity of interest exists between the owner and builder, the builder's profit and overhead shall be limited to eight percent (8%) (6% profit, 2% overhead). - 8.
-Consulting Fees: Consulting fees for a project must be paid out of developer fees, so that the aggregate of any consulting fees and developer fees is no more than the maximum developer fee allowed to that project. - 9.
-Architects' Fees: The architects' fees, including design and inspection fees, shall be limited to three percent (3%) of the total hard costs plus general requirements, overhead, profit and construction contingency (total of lines 2 through 10 on the Project Development Cost Description). - 10.
-Investor Services Fees: Investor services fees must be paid from net cash flow and not be calculated into the minimum debt coverage ratio. - 11.
-Project Contingency Funding: All new construction projects shall have a hard cost contingency line item of NO MORE THAN three percent (3%) of total hard costs, including general requirements, builder profit and overhead.
-Preservation, rehabilitation and adaptive reuse projects shall include a hard cost contingency line item of NO MORE THAN six percent (6%) of total hard costs. - 12.
-Project Ownership: There must be common ownership between all units and buildings within a single project for the duration of the compliance period. - 13.
-Section 8 Project-Based Rental Assistance: For all projects that propose to utilize Section 8 project-based rental assistance, the Agency will underwrite the rents according to the tax credit and HOME limits.
+All new construction projects shall have a hard cost contingency line item of NO MORE THAN three percent (3%) of total hard costs, including general requirements, builder profit and overhead.
+Preservation, rehabilitation and adaptive reuse projects shall include a hard cost contingency line item of NO MORE THAN six percent (6%) of total hard costs.

+12. PROJECT OWNERSHIP

+There must be common ownership between all units and buildings within a single project for the duration of the compliance period.

+13. SECTION 8 PROJECT-BASED RENTAL ASSISTANCE

+For all projects that propose to utilize Section 8 project-based rental assistance, the Agency will underwrite the rents according to the tax credit and HOME limits.
 These limits are based on data published annually by HUD.
-If the Section 8 contract administrator is willing to allow rents above these limits, the project may receive the additional revenue in practice, but Agency underwriting will use the lower revenue projections regardless of the length of the Section 8 contract. - Given the uncertainty of long-term federal commitment to Section 8 rental assistance, the Agency considers underwriting to the more conservative revenue levels to best serve the project's long-term financial viability. - 14.
-Any water, sewer, and tap fees charged to the project must be entered on a separate line item of the Project Development Costs page.
+If the Section 8 contract administrator is willing to allow rents above these limits, the project may receive the additional revenue in practice, but Agency underwriting will use the lower revenue projections regardless of the length of the Section 8 contract.

+Given the uncertainty of long-term federal commitment to Section 8 rental assistance, the Agency considers underwriting to the more conservative revenue levels to best serve the project's long-term financial viability.

+14. WATER, SEWER, AND TAP FEES

+Any water, sewer, and tap fees charged to the project must be entered on a separate line item of the PDC description.
 Any application that does not include these costs must provide a letter from the local provider that no fees will be charged.